-Operational Plan Action Description Annual Comment Status 2.5.3: Recognise, conserve and promote the area's history and heritage for current and future generations. the area's story and heritage for current and future generations. the area's history and heritage for current and future generations. the area's history and heritage for current and future generations.
-A batch image uploader has been have developed by the li ONGOING Review and implement agreed priority actions of Council's Heritage Strategy.
+Operational Plan Action Description Annual Comment Status 2.5.3: Recognise, conserve and promote the area's history and heritage for current and future generations.
+Recognise, conserve and promote the area's history and heritage for current and future generations.
+The Library held 30 history related programs with 926 participants attending, a 27% increase from last year.
+The photo collection has grown to 96,596 with 26,326 now available online.
+A batch image uploader has been have developed by the library which will significantly increase the number of images online in the coming year.
+Total number of Local studies collection items is 18,095 an increase of 37 entries for this reporting cycle.
+During the COVID-19 lockdown period, staff transcribed a number of Council's historical rate books with 5 of these now online to view.
+29 Hawkesbury local history stories have been included on Amplify platform for transcribing and are more discoverable and accessible to the local community.
+The Museum presented 5 history talks and ran history tours for 412 people comprising of school aged students, seniors and specialist history groups.
+The Museum developed a minimuseum dementia kit focusing on historical items which will be rolled out further in 2022/2023.
+ONGOING Review and implement agreed priority actions of Council's Heritage Strategy.
 Through Council's Heritage Committee, the actions within the three year rolling Heritage Strategy were reviewed at Committee Meetings in October 2020 and March 2021 prior to being adopted by Council in August 2021.
 Implementation of the various actions occurs on an ongoing basis, particularly with respect to the annual Local Heritage Assistance Fund, and Heritage Advisory Service.
 ONGOING Work with respective Committees to produce a range of media to promote the areas heritage.
 All opportunities used to promote the Hawkesbury's history and heritage, including: Local Heritage Assistance Fund (record number of projects funded) Heritage Advisor (increased use of service) Release of funding opportunities through NSW Heritage Continued preparation of Information Sheets and Guidelines.
 ONGOING Develop new opportunities to share and promote the area's history and heritage through exhibitions and publications.
 The Library created and updated 11 Fact Sheets relating to Local and family history during the past 12 months.
 Weekly social media posts were created for the Library using images from our collection.
 Some of these posts were be viewed by over 10,000 people.
 The library presented exhibitions including the Hawkesbury Sketchbook of Charles Condor and RAAF history (100 years of the of the RAAF base in Richmond).
 The Museum presented the Paradise Lost exhibition which focused on the social history surrounding Paradise Gardens at Cattai which operated in the 1970s and 1980s.
 Additionally, the first stage of 11 Stories From the River Dyarubbin was presented featuring an audio walk focused on stories of the history of Dyarubbin's first people, the Dharug, colonial contact, settlement and frontier violence, floods and farming, geology, ecology and sustainability.
 Il Stories From the River Dyarubbin is a collaborative public art work led by composer/ producer Oonagh Sherrard. ✓ COMPLETED